-Israel-Hamas fighting abates along Gaza border after major escalation
+Israel-Hamas fighting eases along Gaza border, Israel moves up tanks and troops

 Gaza is home to 2 million Palestinians, mostly descendants of people who fled or were driven from homes in Israel on its founding in 1948.

-Israel captured the territory in the 1967 war but pulled out its troops in 2005.
+Israel captured the territory in the 1967 war but pulled out its troops and settlers in 2005.
 Hamas took control two years later, and since then Israel and Egypt have maintained a security blockade that has brought Gaza’s economy to a state of collapse.

 In the past year, nearly 200 Palestinians and one Israeli soldier have been killed during demonstrations near the border by Palestinians seeking a lifting of the blockade and the right to return to homes in Israel.
 Israel says it has no choice but to use deadly force to protect the frontier from militants.

-Reporting by Nidal al-Mughrabi, Ran Tzabari and Ari Rabinovitch; Writing by Jeffrey Heller; Editing by Peter Graff
+Reporting by Nidal al-Mughrabi, Maayan Lubell, Ran Tzabari and Ari Rabinovitch; Additional reporting by Michelle Nichols in New York; Writing by Jeffrey Heller; Editing by Peter Graff and Angus MacSwan